Counselling & How it works

 How I Work

-For me, each client is a distinct individual and each client needs to be met and supported on their own terms and based on their own needs.
+For me, each client is a distinct individual.
+Each client needs to be met and supported on their own terms and based on their own needs.
 Building a trusting and valuable rapport matters much more than theory.

 We will start with an assessment session.
 Then, if we choose to go forward, we'll meet every week for 50 minutes with periodic reviews of our work.
 After the first session, we'll decide together on how many sessions to start with.
 This can be re-assessed if you decide you would like to continue.
 It will depend on your individual needs whether it is long term or short term work.